Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Experimental Results

 \section{Experimental Results}

-\paragraph{Baselines:} We compare our approach against a traditional thermographic technique based on dual-wavelength pyrometry \cite{araujo2017multi, dualWavelengthPryo} and a naive optimization of Eq. \ref{eq:multi_band_LT} using least squares.
-Dual-wavelength pyrometry operates under the assumption that background radiation is negligible and that the object's emissivity follows the gray body model at the selected wavelengths.
-Our naive optimization approach optimizes for emissivity, object temperature, and background temperature using an image reconstruction loss based on Eq. \ref{eq:multi_band_LT} in the least squares sense.
-For this method, we run the optimization with five random initializations and select the result with the lowest objective value.
+We demonstrate our calibrated and uncalibrated approaches using both simulations and real data with time-varying emissions and reflections and compare to three baselines.

-\paragraph{Quantitative Simulation Results:} To verify the robustness of our approach we first perform heat simulations on objects~\cite{Narayanan2024Shape} and generate thermal camera videos based on Eq. \ref{eq:multi_band_LT} for various object emissivities from the spectral library \cite{ECOSTRESSv1, ECOSTRESSv2}.
-As shown in Fig. \ref{fig:snr_error}, our method performs more robustly in recovering object temperatures for various camera noise levels compared to the baselines.
+{\bf Baselines:} We compare our method against representative approaches for reflection reduction and emission estimation from both pyrometry and computer vision literature \cite{araujo2017multi, dualWavelengthPryo, Grimming2023}, along with a naive least-squares optimization baseline.
+The recent BCP method \cite{Grimming2023} assumes that the brightest pixels within a local patch approximate near-blackbody emitters, using this prior to suppress reflections.
+We also include a traditional dual-wavelength pyrometry baseline \cite{dualWavelengthPryo, araujo2017multi}, which neglects background radiation and models object emissivity as a gray body at the selected wavelengths.
+Lastly, our naive baseline jointly estimates emissivity, object temperature, and background temperature by minimizing an image reconstruction loss from Eq.~\ref{eq:multi_band_LT} in the least-squares sense.
+To ensure stability, we perform optimization from five random initializations and retain the result with the lowest objective value for this method.

-\paragraph{Experimental Setup:} Our experimental setup includes two FLIR Boson thermal cameras: a performance-grade model ($\leq 40$ mK NETD) and an industrial-grade model (\(\leq 20\) mK NETD), both operating at a 640×512 resolution and equipped with a $24^\circ$ HFOV lens.
-The cameras are positioned side by side close to each other to minimize parallax instead of co-locating them using a thermal beam splitter as it significantly reduces the noise levels.
-We conduct our experiments using spectral filters with central wavelengths of 8.5 \(\mu\)m, 9.5 \(\mu\)m, 10.6 \(\mu\)m, and 12.1 \(\mu\)m, each with a full-width half-maximum (FWHM) of 0.5 \(\mu\)m, 0.5 \(\mu\)m, 1.5 \(\mu\)m, and 0.5 \(\mu\)m, respectively.
-The filters are mounted on an FW103H/M filter wheel, with the industrial-grade camera placed in front of the wheel.
-For ground truth temperature measurements on the object's surface, we use a TC-08 data logger with Type T thermocouples.
+{\bf Experimental Setup:} Our setup uses two FLIR Boson thermal cameras-a performance-grade unit ($\leq 40$ mK NETD) and an industrial-grade unit ($\leq 20$ mK NETD)-operating at 640$\times$512 resolution with a $24^\circ$ HFOV lens.
+The cameras are placed side by side to minimize parallax; we opt against using a beam splitter due to its significant SNR penalty.
+We capture data using spectral filters centered at 8.5~$\mu$m, 9.5~$\mu$m, 10.6~$\mu$m, and 12.1~$\mu$m with FWHM values of 0.5~$\mu$m, 0.5~$\mu$m, 1.5~$\mu$m, and 0.5~$\mu$m, respectively.
+The filters are mounted on an FW103H/M motorized wheel, with the industrial-grade camera positioned in front of the wheel.
+Ground-truth surface temperatures are recorded using a TC-08 data logger with Type-T thermocouples.